 Understanding Project Management in Software Development - part 3

 This article is part 3 in a series about project management methodologies, roles in a project team, and efficient models do deliver software projects.
 How does the Project Manager see the phases of the software life cycle?
 Which is best and why?
 These questions will find answers throughout the post.

-Many years ago, people were working on unique projects, such as great monuments and buildings that we can still see today.
-Companies were inventing new products such as first cars, aeroplanes or phones.
-There were projects managed during times without Gantt charts, Agile Frameworks, Prince2®, Critical Path Method and many other tools, techniques and frameworks that we know from today’s project management.
-Let’s look back to see how the approach to project management has been changing over the years and how it impacts the phases of the project.
-It’s not a complete history of project management, but just a couple of examples.
+Many years ago, people worked on unique projects, such as great monuments and buildings that we can still see today.
+Companies were inventing new products such as the first cars, airplanes, or phones.
+There were projects managed during times without Gantt charts, Agile Frameworks, Prince2®, Critical Path Method, and many other tools, techniques, and frameworks that we know from today's project management.
+Let's look back to see how the approach to project management has changed over the years and how it impacts the phases of the project.
+It's not a complete history of project management, but just a couple of examples.

-At the beginning of the 20th century, Henry Gantt created a tool, which we know and use until today - Gantt chart.
-It is a chart with: timeline on the x-axis and activities on the y-axis.
+At the beginning of the 20th century, Henry Gantt created a tool that we know and use to this day - the Gantt chart.
+It is a chart with a timeline on the x-axis and activities on the y-axis.
 We see all actions as bars with marked dependencies.
 The great value of this chart is that project managers can apply it to different industries, which may be a reason why it became so important to the project management world.
-Gantt charts help engineers to understand what is the plan for their tasks and how are those dependent on other tasks.
+Gantt charts help engineers to understand the plan for their tasks and how these are dependent on other tasks.
 It presents how phases of the project are planned within time and when a project team will complete a part of the work throughout the project.

 In 1975 Simpact Systems Limited developed a standard named PROMPTII, which has been adopted by the UK Government to all IT projects in 1979.